 Respecting Australian nature, first

-Your wellbeing and that of mankind in a sustainable natural world depends primarily on how you think and how nature works.
-Accordingly, here is your invitation to travel with Nature Bound in a mindful eco-friendly partnership.
+Your wellbeing and that of mankind in a sacred natural world depends primarily on how you think and how nature works.
+Accordingly, here is the commitment we made to 30 years of successful and fulfilling tours throughout Australia.

-The Travel Ethic determines the ethos and conduct of each and every tour.
-Accordingly we:
+The Travel Ethic determined the ethos and conduct of each and every journey into the outback.
+Through our commitment, we:

-- support local providers of essential supply and guiding services to our tours, favouring locally owned and managed businesses.
+- support local providers of essential supply and guiding services, favouring locally owned and managed businesses.
 Through this we stimulate the local economy, maximise efficiencies and minimise the impact of long and carbon-intensive supply chains.

 - are forever alert to engage climate friendly businesses and green purchasing initiatives.